Charles Coulston Gillispie: Career

-Gillispie joined the Department of History at Princeton University, establishing the Princeton Program in History of Science in the 1960s.
-He was elected a member of the American Academy of Arts and Sciences in 1963.
-He was president of the History of Science Society in 1965–66.
-In 1972, he was elected to the American Philosophical Society.
-He headed the editorial board of the Dictionary of Scientific Biography, for which he received the Dartmouth Medal in 1981.
-Gillispie also received the Pfizer Award in 1981.
-He was awarded the George Sarton Medal by the History of Science Society in 1984 and the Balzan Prize in 1997 for "the extraordinary contribution he has made to the history and philosophy of science by his intellectually vigorous, precise works, as well as his editing of a great reference work".
+Gillispie was awarded the lifetime achievement George Sarton Medal by the History of Science Society in 1984 and retired from Princeton's faculty in 1987.
+He was succeeded as Dayton-Stockton Professor of History of Science by Arno J. Mayer.
+He received the Balzan Prize in 1997 for "the extraordinary contribution he has made to the history and philosophy of science by his intellectually vigorous, precise works, as well as his editing of a great reference work".